Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Introduction

-Our contributions are summarised as follows: (i) We introduce a new cross-modal few-shot learning task, which focuses on the connection and distinction between visual modalities, requiring models to perform recognition on multi-modal data with minimal labeled samples.
-This task better reflects real-world scenarios, where multi-modal data is scarce and diverse. (ii) We propose the generative transfer learning framework, designed to disentangle intrinsic concepts from in-modality disturbances, enabling efficient knowledge adaption across modalities. (iii) We demonstrate the effectiveness of our method through extensive experiments on multiple cross-modal datasets, including ~\textsc{Sketchy}~\citep{sangkloy2016sketchy},~\textsc{TU-Berlin}~\citep{sketch12}, the fine-grained biometric dataset ~\textsc{Mask1K}~\citep{lin2023beyond} and~\textsc{SKSF-A}~\citep{yun2024stylized}.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce a new cross-modal few-shot learning task, which focuses on the connection and distinction between visual modalities, requiring models to perform recognition on multi-modal data with minimal labeled samples.
+This task better reflects real-world scenarios, where multi-modal data is scarce and diverse. \item We propose the generative transfer learning framework which explicitly models the variant and invariant components within a unified generative framework, enabling efficient knowledge adaption across modalities. \item We demonstrate the effectiveness of our method through extensive experiments on seven multi-modal datasets across RGB-Sketch, RGB-Infrared, and RGB-Depth. \end{itemize}